scaleoutsean/hcicollector/FAQ.md

 If you want to migrate data from a local to an external volume, you could create a new external volume and use a custom container (that mounts the both) and then copy data from old to new volume.
 Obviously you'd have to do this while GraphiteDB isn't being used, so maybe temporarily modify its Dockerfile and roll back the modification after data has been copied over.
 Next time the container is started it should be mounting only one (new) Graphite volume on external storage.
 Create a snapshot before this if you want to protect your data.
 You'd also have to rebuild the graphite container.

 ## How to update HCICollector from an older version

-Users are advised to make a backup or take a snapshot of current version, stop and destroy containers (while leaving configuration files in place), then clone and start the latest release.
-If everything works out, any snapshot or backup may be removed if no longer necessary.
-If you encounter a problem, revert to that backup or snapshot you created.

 I would advise against that because that hasn't been tested and changes may break it (see Changes in v0.7).